zmike/zmike.github.io/_posts/2021-06-02-memba-when.md

 };
 ```

-This is the existing struct but now with a bool value indicating that this cmdbuf is still recording.
+This is the existing `struct zink_batch_usage` but now with a bool value indicating that this cmdbuf is still recording.
 Each cmdbuf batch now has this sub-struct inlined onto it, and resources in zink can take references (pointers) to a specific cmdbuf's usage struct.
 Because batches are never destroyed, this means the wrapper API can always dereference the struct to determine how to synchronize the usage: if it's unflushed, it can flush or sync the flush thread; if it's real, pending usage, it can safely wait on that usage as a timeline value and guarantee monotonic ordering.